MaxChip101/deanlang/Readme.md

 #### Increment / Decrement

-Incrementing is when you increase the loaded byte by one by doing `+`.
-Decrementing is when you decrease the loaded byte by one by doing `-`.
+Incrementing is when you increase the main byte by one by doing `+`.
+Decrementing is when you decrease the main byte by one by doing `-`.

 #### I/O

 Input is when you get a single byte from stdin by doing `?` this saves it to the loaded byte.
-Output is when you write the loaded byte to stdout by doing `!`.
+Output is when you write the main byte to stdout by doing `!`.

 #### Variables